thePixelmancer/regolith-filters/jsonify/README.md

 - For each supported file type, the script loads the file, converts its contents to JSON, and writes the result to a new `.json` file.
 - The original file is deleted.
+- Multiline normalization is applied to all `.json` files according to your chosen method.

 ## License